Cultural, historical, and geographical issues of African Studies (AFST 250)

 Instructor: Dr. Justice Gbolonyo

-This course offered in all three terms, provides an ethnographic and ethnological survey of Sub-Saharan African peoples and culture.
+This course, offered in both Term 1 and Term 2, provides an ethnographic and ethnological survey of Sub-Saharan African peoples and culture.
 It highlights the change and the resistance to change in the period since the age of exploration through the Berlin Conference of 1885, which redrew the map of Africa to serve the needs of European nations, but it also gives an in-depth look at Africa’s geography including its ecology as well as its ‘traditional’ cultures.
 The effect of the colonial period upon contemporary economic, political, and socio-cultural development within the context of globalization is examined through a variety of literature, film, music, and field notes.
 The general focus is on relations between humans and the environment, between cultures, and within societies.

 The Languages of Africa (AFST 308)